justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

     dont: {
         type: usageTypes.text,
         items: [
-            "Modal’s interrupt a user’s flow by design, so while effective when used correctly; Modal’s should be used sparingly to limit disruption to the user."
+            "Modals interrupt a user’s flow by design, so while effective when used correctly, they should be used sparingly to limit disruption to the user."
         ]
     }
 } %}